Murphydbuffalo/hyp/README.md

 given experiment, and your power level is 80%, your experiment will have an 80% chance of detecting a significant 1% effect.

-If you have a 2% effect size your power will be even higher than the level you specified for your MDE of 1%.
+If your experiment achieves a bigger effect size than your chosen MDE then your power will be even higher than the level you chose.
+The opposite is also true, if your experiment's effect size is smaller than the specified MDE you will have lower power.

+Hyp treats MDE as an *absolute* percentage.
+So if the control variant converts 10% of the time and your MDE is 5%, then the treatment variant needs to convert at least 15% of time to satisfy the MDE.

 ### Control conversion rate
-You must have existing data for or a reasonable estimate of the conversion rate of the current variant of the feature.
+You must have existing data for, or a reasonable estimate of, the conversion rate of the current variant of the feature.
 If you don't have data on an existing version of the feature - maybe you haven't released it yet - go and gather some data before running experiments on it.